 Then, we uncover the potatoes and sprinkle Parmesan cheese.
 As the Greek potatoes now bake uncovered for another 10 to 15 minutes, they fully cook as they form a little bit of a crust on top (still remaining super tender on the inside).

 When I first posted this recipe, I used melted butter.
 But as I tested it several times since, I did prefer the flavor and the texture of these Greek potatoes with quality extra virgin olive oil instead.
+I use Private Reserve Greek extra virgin olive oil (from organically grown and processed Koroneiki olives.)

 Best Greek potatoes with lemon and garlic!